TheRandomGamrTRG/FreeTube/README.md

 Windows Portable: [Download](https://github.com/rddim/FreeTubePortable/releases) [Source](https://github.com/rddim/FreeTubePortable)

-### Automated Builds (Nightly / Weekly)

-Builds are automatically created from changes to our development branch via [GitHub Actions](https://github.com/FreeTubeApp/FreeTube/actions?query=workflow%3ABuild).

-The first build with a green check mark is the latest build.
-You will need to have a GitHub account to download these builds.

 ## Contributing
 If you have an idea or if you found a bug, please submit a GitHub issue so that we can track it.
 Please search the existing issues before submitting to